-The processing is necessary enable individuals to receive information related to their career search and gather data to assess the effectiveness of campaigns to attract candidates from the armed forces into the NHS.
+The processing is necessary to enable individuals to receive information related to their career search and gather data to assess the effectiveness of campaigns to attract candidates from the Armed Forces community into the NHS.

 The data subjects have expressed interest in finding a role with the NHS and can reasonably expect their data to be shared amongst NHS employers who have vacancies.

 In some cases, we may process your personal data outside the European Economic Area (EEA) where countries may not have laws which protect your personal data to the same extent as in EEA.
 We ensure that your personal data is processed securely and is protected against unauthorised access, loss or destruction, unlawful processing and any processing which is inconsistent with the purposes set out in this privacy notice.